Thrill12/SpaceDudeLore/Items/Armour/Cloaking Vest.md

 ## Description

+It was invented by [Dr. K. Wheatley](../../Influential%20Persons/Dr.%20K.%20Wheatley.md) as a necessity of defense after his joining of [The Foundation](../../Factions/The%20Foundation.md).

 Effectively acting like an "invisibility cloak" for whoever wears it, it has proven an extreme advantage that only [The Foundation](../../Factions/The%20Foundation.md) have seemed to possess.

 Underneath the vest, the wearer has to wear a layer of metal-weave fabric in order to allow the current to safely pass to the [Kaia](../../Species/Fauna/Kaia.md) scales.